 - Businesses that are environmentally friendly tend to have better productivity, good employee morale, an attractive corporate image and low operational costs.
 BREEAM ratings make it possible for businesses to understand just how environmentally friendly they are and to put in measures to improve energy efficiency if necessary.
 A high BREEAM rating makes a commercial building more attractive to buyers.
 Many business owners in the UK are starting to recognise the need for BREEAM certification and using a BREEAM assessor.

-Bream rating can be outstanding, excellent, very good, good, or pass.
+Licensed BREEAM assessor ratings can be outstanding, excellent, very good, good, or pass.
 The rating is based on performance and gives points for; energy, pollution, land use, ecology, transport, materials, water consumption and efficiency, materials and health and well-being.
 The points for each section are multiplied by an environmental weighting factor based on how important individual sectors are seen to be.
 The results for each section are then combined to give the overall score.
 Buildings with the highest environmental safety, comfort and efficient designs have the highest BREEAM rating.